 |Nebraska||1% to 18%|

 |Pennsylvania||4.5% to 15%|

-If you live in a state with an inheritance tax, it’s important to consider how much your inheritors will have to pay in taxes as part of your estate planning process.
+If you live in a state with inheritance tax, it’s important to consider how much your inheritors will have to pay.
+Learn more in our state-by-state guide to inheritance taxes.

 In general, inheritance tax affects you if you receive an inheritance from someone who lived in a state with inheritance tax, or if you’re the beneficiary of property that’s in one of these states.
 Surviving spouses are exempt from inheritance taxes in all states.
 The children and parents of a decedent are often exempt too, but not in all states.
 You may also be exempt from taxation if your inheritance was worth less than $500.